telerik/blazor-docs/components/gantt/gantt-tree/filter/overview.md

 ## Filter Descriptors

-The filtering criteria for each filtered field are stored in an individual [`CompositeFilterDescriptor`]({%slug common-features-descriptors%}#filtering).
+You can get the applied filtering criteria for each filtered field.
+Use the [Gantt state]({%slug gantt-state%}) to obtain the user input, the filter operator and other filtering properties.
+Find out how in the [Data Operation Descriptors article]({%slug common-features-descriptors%}#filtering).

 ## Customize The Filter Editors

 You can customize the editors rendered in the Gantt by providing the `FilterEditorType` attribute, exposed on the `<GanttColumn>`.
 The `FilterEditorType` attribute accepts a member of the `GanttTreeListFilterEditorType` enum:

 | Field data type | GanttTreeListFilterEditorType enum members |
 |-----------------|------------------------------------------|